On some occasions you may want a bastion host present in your VPC. For example:

 Creating a Bastion Host

 Let's create a new instance pretty much as usual, taking care that:

-- it's in the Public subnet so that a public IP is automatically assigned
+- it's in the Public subnet so that direct public IP is routing is available

 Perhaps give it an appropriate name.

 Let's create a new security group while we're at it, for the exclusive purpose of letting you connect to this bastion host.
 Choosing My IP, in most cases, should accurately determine your IP address.
 This will enable you to directly connect to this instance, from your public IP to its public IP.